pouchdb-community/pouchdb-authentication/README.md

 The standard practice for this is to set up **one database per user**.
 Don't be scared: databases are cheap, and Cloudant says [100k databases per account is not uncommon][cloudant-100k].

-Then, you just need to set the database to be read/write only for people with that exact user name.

 Alternatively, if you have users who belong to multiple groups, and each group has a set of documents, then you should use a **one database per role** setup, with CouchDB's [roles system](http://docs.couchdb.org/en/latest/api/database/security.html?highlight=roles).

+Then, you just need to set the database to be read-only/write-only for people with the correct user name (or correct role), using the [`db/_security` API](http://docs.couchdb.org/en/latest/api/database/security.html).
+(See screenshots above for manual steps.)

 There are a few different ways to accomplish this, and unfortunately you can't do it with CouchDB alone (as of this writing).
 But here are a few different third-party options you can try: